Preface

 points to the root directory of the project created from

-simple-java-spock-gradle .
+java-gradle.
 So your subtemplate post-install script will

-typically want to copy or move files from templateDir to projectDir .
+typically want to copy or move files from templateDir to projectDir.
 The

 Commons IO classes that all post-install scripts have access to are ideal for